pranaybinju/maps_blog/blogs/2018/elixir-slack-bot.md

   - We keep checking if the Slack app for all workspaces are running after 100 milliseconds using the `poll()` method.
-  - When we get `account_inactive` or `invalid_auth` from Slack we simply delete that user access token from our db.
+  - When we get `account_inactive` or `invalid_auth` from Slack we simply delete that user's access token from our db.
 So next time user has to authorize our app again to make it work.
   - This is done using following `reset()` method in `bot_supervisor.ex`